shotover/aws-throwaway/readme.md

 This means that any process on the machine that can run an http request can fetch the ssh keys.
 This should not pose a problem for its intended use case, but you should never use aws-throwaway created instances to host any kind of workload that would expose such functionality publically.
 For more information about this approach see: <https://alestic.com/2012/04/ec2-ssh-host-key/>

+## Build times

+By default this crate uses the official aws-sdk-ec2 crate.
+This crate has the worst build times I've ever seen, 360s on my local and quite powerful machine.
+To avoid this you can opt to set `default-features = false` which will make aws-throwaway shell out to the AWS CLI V2 instead of using the AWS SDK.

+The downsides of shelling out to the CLI are:

+* Shelling out to the CLI is slower at runtime than the SDK
+* Forces users to install the AWS CLI V2

+If they can fix their build times I would like to remove the CLI support to reduce maintence burden.